German conductor Maria Benyumova

 Until 2022 she worked as a conductor and choral director at Theater Krefeld and Mönchengladbach.
 During this time, she conducted a wide range of operatic repertoire: Die Fledermaus, Die Zauberflöte, Norma, Il Barbiere di Siviglia, Cavalleria Rusticana, Gianni Schicchi, Un ballo in Maschera and others.
 She led the Niederrheinische Symphoniker in masterworks of the choral literature such as Mozart’s Mass in C minor, Beethoven’s Mass in C major, Schubert’s Mass in E-flat major and conducted many ballet productions.

-Maria was the first guest conductor of the Krasnoyarsk Chamber Orchestra from 2016 until early 2022, where she focused on works of the classical-romantic chamber music repertoire.
-Highlights of this collaboration include annual concerts as part of the Europe-Siberia-Asia Festival with renowned soloists, such as pianist Eliso Virsaladze.
+Maria is the first guest conductor of the Krasnoyarsk Chamber Orchestra, where she focuses on works of the classical-romantic chamber music repertoire.
+Highlights of this collaboration include annual concerts as part of the Europe-Siberia-Asia Festival with renowned soloists, such as pianist Eliso Virsaladze and accompaniment of violin virtuosos by the Viktor Tretiakov International Violin Competition.

 Maria has been sponsored by the Conductors’ Forum of the German Music Council, the Bavarian Radio Choir Forum, the Alfred Toepfer Foundation, and the Liselotte Klein Foundation.
 She has worked with the RIAS Chamber Choir, NDR Choir, Bavarian Radio Choir and Choir Komische Oper Berlin.
 She studied orchestral and choral conducting at the Folkwang University Essen and the University for Music and Theater Munich.